FreddieDeWitt/google-translate-extended-api/README.md

 }

 ```
 The list of all available languages is available [here](https://github.com/FreddieDeWitt/extended-google-translate-api/blob/master/languages.js).
+Use 'auto' as a source language to use Google's language detection.

 Or you can disable collocations and examples using [`dataOptions`](#dataoptions-object) object: